Has your personal data been leaked to the Dark Web?

 - Collect your mail frequently.

-- Protect documents that have personal information.
+- Protect documents that contain personal information.

 - Ask questions before giving out your SSN.

 You can also visit the official FTC website to get a complete checklist of what to do immediately and how to restore your identity.
-We hope that could help you resolve the problem.